deta/space-docs/src/pages/blog/space-os.md

 ## Fundraise and Thank You

 What we are doing is neither easy nor cheap.
 So we feel very fortunate to announce a $3.6 Seed fundraise to further build Space OS.
-Led by Crane Venture Partners, the round was joined by System.One, Tomahawk.VC, Tiny.VC, AngelInvest, Acequia Capital, NPHard (as angels), and founders and early employees from companies like NGINX and Notion and more.
+Led by Crane Venture Partners, the round was joined by System.One, Tomahawk.VC, Tiny.VC, AngelInvest Ventures, Acequia Capital, NPHard (as angels), and founders and early employees from companies like NGINX and Notion (& more).

 We also would like to shout out the amazing Deta community for your continuous support and words of encouragement.
 It takes a village, and we feel we have a tremendous infrastructure around us to build a computer that inspires us.
 We hope you like it.